-Heavy is coming early this summer.
-Meet Dina, his HEA, in Hitting the Wall, coming February 12th to Kindle Unlimited!
+Heavy is coming this summer.
+Meet Dina, his HEA, in Hitting the Wall, free in Kindle Unlimited!

 The bigger they are, the harder they fall.